garrandall/popular-music-data/tracks/right-here-staind.md

 Searching for the things to say to keep you right here waiting

 I hope you're not intending
-To be so condescending it's as much as i can take and you're so independent you just refuse to bend so I keep bending till I break
+To be so condescending it's as much as I can take and you're so independent you just refuse to bend so I keep bending till I break